 Faculty, Virginia Mason Institute

-Henry Otero, MD, is a faculty member of the Virginia Mason Institute and a practicing oncologist.
+Henry Otero, MD is a Medical Oncologist and faculty member of the Virginia Mason Institute.
 He has completed the Virginia Mason Production System Certification and is a Kaizen Fellow graduate.
-Dr. Otero has lead many process improvement events at Virginia Mason and has participated in both clinic and hospital facility redesign efforts including the implementation of VMPS concepts to the Cancer Institute.
+Dr. Otero has led many process improvement events at Virginia Mason and has participated in both clinic and hospital facility redesign efforts including the implementation of VMPS concepts to the Cancer Institute.
 His provider perspective recognizes the challenges and solutions when implementing VMPS amongst provider groups.
 Dr. Otero received his medical degree from Michigan State University-College of Human Medicine with a residency in Internal Medicine at the University of Virginia and a fellowship in medical oncology at the Fred Hutchinson Cancer Research Center.

 Faculty, Virginia Mason Institute